Could we see more travel woes in 2022? - NewsBreak

 Travel industry analysts are seeing two potential problems on the horizon, on the rails and in the air.

-Amtrak is projecting there may not be enough people to run the trains when it starts enforcing the federal vaccine mandate.Starbucks workers vote to unionize in Buffalo, New York
+Amtrak is projecting there may not be enough people to run the trains when it starts enforcing the federal vaccine mandate.Buttigieg discusses infrastructure bill’s impact on California, high-speed rail project with Sacramento Press Club

 Even though about 94% of Amtrak employees are already fully vaccinated, the company is concerned there may be a risk of running into crew members on long routes who are not vaccinated.